letsencrypt/website/content/en/caaproblem.md

 $ curl -XPOST -d 'fqdn=letsencrypt.org' https://checkhost.unboundtest.com/checkhost
 The certificate currently available on letsencrypt.org is OK.
 It is not one of the certificates affected by the Let's Encrypt CAA rechecking problem.
 Its serial number is 03a1c95bdaa36a8268327f2253cbd3ba243
 ```

+If you have a large list of domains you need to check, <a href="https://github.com/hannob/lecaa">this tool</a> will be more effective.